Photo by rmnoa357 / Shutterstock.com

 3. Join the Old Navy email list

-Join the Old Navy email mailing list, and you will save a whopping 30 percent off your next purchase.
+Join Old Navy’s email list, and you will save a whopping 30 percent off your next purchase.
 In addition, you will be alerted to new products and special offers as they are released.

-Add your birthday at sign-up and you will get a special gift on your big day.
+Add your birthday at sign-up, and you will get a special gift on your big day.
 Are you an Old Navy cardholder?
-If so, you will receive up to 500 reward points when you join the retailer’s email list.
+If so, you will receive up to 500 points when you join the retailer’s email list.

 4. Sign up for mobile text alerts

 All you need to score the next deal is a text-enabled cellphone.
-Register to receive mobile text alerts from Old Navy — officially known as joining the “ONtourage” — and you will get $5 off your next purchase of $35 or more.
+Register to receive text alerts — look for the “LET’S TEXT” box near the bottom of Old Navy’s home page — and you will get “an exclusive offer” for signing up.

 5. Request a price adjustment